 How to get in: You’ve gotta make an email reservation request, and you have to include the word “LOVE” in the subject line.
 You have to be referred.
 You can’t bring a large party in.
 You’re encouraged to not run around yapping about it either, so be mindful of that if you intend to have your next reservation accepted.

 Located underneath the main bar of Buckhead’s oldest British bar is what looks like a bunker for World War II veterans that never aged, possibly due to alcohol’s amazing pickling effects.
 Are there frills?
 Hell no!
 Drinks?
 Hell yes!
 And darts.

 How to get in: Walk past Churchill's super-divey main bar, and down that uninviting staircase near the bathrooms.
 The private-membership vibe makes it a lot less hole-in-the-wall-y, but that’s also part of the mystique.

-Just behind Churchill's, this 25-and-up venue sells itself for private events but is also a good place to be on Thursday nights, where members and folks who are privy to its location come through to mingle and dance without the fratty aftertaste of other Buckhead spots.
-The concept is Wall Street greed, and the high-end spirits -- including rare vintages of Japanese whisky, Scotch, and bourbon, and cocktails such as the bluish Bull Market (mezcal, lemon, crème de violette, and agave nectar) -- are well worth the investment.
+Just behind Churchills, you’ll find S&D. This 25-and-up venue sells itself for private events but is also a good place to be on Thursday nights, where members and folks who are privy to its location come through to mingle and dance without the fratty aftertaste of other Buckhead spots.
+The concept is Wall Street greed, and their high-end spirits -- including rare vintages of Japanese whiskey, Scotch, and bourbon, as well as cocktails such as the bluish Bull Market (mezcal, lemon, crème de violette and agave nectar) -- are well worth the investment.
 There are even “vesseled” group cocktails that clock in around $100 and can handle up to eight folks.